Five Go Down to the Sea?: Beethoven

 Donnelly and Dineen remained in London after the split.
-Early 1988 they recruited Dublin-born bassist Maurice Carter and Swiss drummer Daniel Strittmatter and reformed under the name Beethoven Fucking Beethoven, later abbreviated as simply Beethoven.
+Early in 1988 they recruited Dublin-born bassist Maurice Carter and Swiss drummer Daniel Strittmatter and reformed under the name Beethoven Fucking Beethoven, later abbreviated as simply Beethoven.
 After a debut gig at the Mean Fiddler, the band came to the attention of Keith Cullen, owner of Setanta Records, and for a period he acted as their manager and booked their gigs.
 The band released an EP, Him Goolie Goolie Man, Dem, in early June 1989, produced by Jon Langford of the Mekons and the Three Johns.
 It was Setanta's first release, and contained five tracks, including a cover of "Day Tripper" by the Beatles.

 The EP was the NMEs "Single of the Week" in their 3 June 1989 edition.
-In his review, NME writer Steven Wells called it a "jewel of a record" and wrote that writing that "the centre-stone....is the kidnapping, tarring and feathering, mugging, shagging and destruction of "Day Tripper"."
+In his review, NME writer Steven Wells called it a "jewel of a record" and wrote that "the centre-stone....is the kidnapping, tarring and feathering, mugging, shagging and destruction of "Day Tripper"."
 Melody Maker journalist David Stubbs gave a less favourable review, describing Donnelly's vocals as "a wail of 'WHOOOAAAS', like brickies on a roller coaster".
 Ua Laoghaire found that the new songs lacked the outward humour of Five Go Down To The Sea?, reflecting the bitterness of Donnelly and Dineen's experience with the music industry, but felt they had retained their edge.
 Cullen later said that while he liked the band, by then "it was all about drinking really.
 Donnelly and Ricky were always drunk.
 It was a laugh basically.
 I think that's the best way to put it."